pantheon-systems/documentation/source/_docs/timeouts.md

 tags: [debugcode, services]
 categories: []
 ---
 Rules are for the good of the group, and timeouts are no exception.
 We've configured timeouts to fit normal program execution.
-Sometimes timeouts can be reached when working with a particularly inefficient bit of code or when attempting to run a long-running job that would be better suited for [Terminus](/docs/terminus/).
+Sometimes timeouts can be reached when working with a particularly inefficient bit of code or when attempting to execute a long-running job that would be better suited for [Terminus](/docs/terminus/).

 ## User-Configurable Timeouts